Dine at These Fantastic San Miguel Restaurants

 8. Spice Market at Live Aqua Urban Resort

-We crave Asian food from time to time, and thought we would give the Market a try.
+We crave Asian food from time to time and thought we would give the Spice Market at Live Aqua Urban Resort a try.
 Loved it!
-Prices are high, but the fodd is ezquisite.
-We have Taiwanese fried chicken, two different steamed buns and a duck curry that was delicious.
+Prices are high, but the food is exquisite.
+We had Taiwanese fried chicken, two different steamed buns, and a delicious duck curry.
 We will say that you, as the customer, will have to space out your ordering.
 They took our order for four things, and as they were ready, they brought them out.
-Normally that’s not an issue, but steamed buns have to be eaten right away, and they came out second and together so we were shoving them in our faces instead of really enjoying the flavors.
+Normally that’s not an issue, but steamed buns have to be eaten right away, and they came out second and together so we were shoving them in our faces instead of enjoying the flavors.
 If you have time for a leisurely meal, order one thing at a time and just enjoy it.

-There’s plenty of other restaurant choices to dine al fresco in San Miguel de Allende, and we will bring you those dining options in the future.
-Other great restaurants recommended by some of my friends are Bovine for its seafood and steaks, El Pegaso with its eclectic Mexican cuisine and The Restaurant for its contemporary cuisine and rooftop views.
+There are plenty of other fantastic restaurants in San Miguel de Allende, and we will bring you those dining options in the future.
+Other great restaurants recommended by some of my friends are Bovine for its seafood and steaks, El Pegaso with its eclectic Mexican cuisine, and The Restaurant for its contemporary cuisine and rooftop views.

 If there’s one thing San Miguel de Allende is not short of, it’s fantastic restaurants.